jakewilkins/gh-device-flow/README.md

     -h, --host <HOST>              The host to authenticate with --help                     Print help information
-    -r, --refresh <REFRESH>        A Refresh Token to exchange -V, --version                  Print version information
+    -r, --refresh <REFRESH>        A Refresh Token to exchange -s, --scope <SCOPE>            The scope required for the auth app -V, --version                  Print version information
 ```